smolster/InfiniteImageScroll/README.md

 Hey there!
 This app serves as a simple visual client for the [Bing Image Search API](https://azure.microsoft.com/en-us/services/cognitive-services/bing-image-search-api/).

 This README serves as a high-level guide to the app's codebase.
-Check out the bottom of this page for a video of the app in action!

 ![allimages](https://github.com/smolster/InfiniteImageScroll/raw/master/Screenshots/allimages.png)